a-karma/Bogor_Workshop/DAY_1/Session2.md

 ./scripts/formatting.sh ./raw_data/Day_1/instructors_list.txt ./results/corrected_instructors_list.txt
 ```

-> exercise
+> Exercise 1
 >
-> use this script to correctly format the
+> Use this script to correctly format the `participants_list.txt`.
+Make sure you input the right path to this file and use a sensible name for the output file (second argument)

 ### 2. Working with bioinformatic softwares using conda
 In Session 1 we have seen three examples of text file that are commonly used in bioinformatics: